evoltriet/unified-public-provider-api/README.md

 # Unified Public Provider API

-Local Flask API and data-processing toolkit for working with CMS provider and organization data.
+Flask API and data-processing toolkit for working with CMS provider and organization data.

 The repository has two parallel tracks: